Introduction to Macaulay's function and singularity functions

 Macaulay’s function with different n values.

-In the next slide, Macaulay‘s function deals with three values of n as n=0,1 and 2 values.
-When n=0, the function is a straight line and y value is (x-a)^0=1 when x=a or bigger than a and zero for x<a. that expresses a uniform load.
+In the next slide, Macaulayโ€˜s function deals with three values of n as n=0,1 and 2.
+When n=0, the function is a straight line, and the y value is (x-a)^0=1 when x=a or bigger than a and zero for x<a. that expresses a uniform load.

-Macaulay function when n=1, the function is expressed as an inclined line, and the y value is (x-a)^1=1 when x=a or bigger than a and zero for x<a. this function is a ramp function and expresses a linear load.
-The last form is when n=2, where< x-a>^2 expresses a parabolic plot. the parabolic plot can be used to explain the moment values of distributed loads acting on a beam.
+This function is a ramp function that expresses a linear load.
+The last form is when n=2, where< x-a>^2 expresses a parabolic plot.
+The parabolic plot can be used to explain the moment values of distributed loads acting on a beam.

 Types of Macaulay's functions for different n values.